-If there would have been an alternative picture or headline, I would keep the same picture, but the angle would be different.
+As an alternative picture or headline, one could keep the same picture but change the angle.
 Instead of the close up, it would have been better to have the image taken farther away to get an idea of what is really happening in that space and time.
-If a bigger overview of crowd all fueled with anger was evident, then maybe it would have matched the title of Muslim rage.
+If a bigger overview of a crowd all fueled with anger was evident, then maybe it would have matched the title of “Muslim Rage”.
 Also, it would make things clearer if we could see that there were also women involved since Islam isn’t only made up of a few angry men, but rather a group of men and women and children of all ages and races.
 The headline would be the same but rather than just “Muslim Rage,” it would be “Muslims in a state of rage.”
-This would make people understand that they are not just a raged group of people, but rather in a specific state at a specific time.
+This would make people understand that they are not just an enraged group of people, but rather in a specific state at a specific time.

 Further, the story that followed the images was not completely on track.
 The story is that of Ayaan Hirsi Ali and how she left the Islam religion and became secular.
 Based on her account, it was her decision.
 Yet she was attacked by other Islamists based on the statements she said about Islam.
 Her story was contradictory to the cover page caption – “How I survived it.
 How we can end it” – because she wasn’t in a battle with Islam to survive it.

+References

 Appendix A